John M. Lloyd: Arrest and confession

 Federal investigators immediately identified Booth and his co-conspirators, and believed they had headed south into Maryland and then Virginia in an attempt to escape.
 Nodley Anderson, an innkeeper in the hamlet of Piscataway, Maryland, notified them that the Surratt tavern in Surrattsville was a notorious meeting place for Confederate spies, and that Lloyd may know something about the assassination.
 When questioned, Lloyd initially denied knowing Booth or Herold, and had seen neither man the night of the assassination.
 He was questioned a second time by D.C. police, and repeated his claims.
 After the police left, he fled the tavern and went to the home of his wife's relatives in the hamlet of Allens Fresh, Charles County, Maryland.
 But local Surrattsville residents told investigators that Lloyd did indeed know Booth and some of the other conspirators, and with Mrs. Surratt having been arrested on April 17, federal troops finally went in pursuit of Lloyd.
 Lloyd had already decided to return to Surrattsville to avoid suspicion, and was arrested on the road there on April 18, 1865.

 John Lloyd was interrogated at a makeshift headquarters in Robey's post office in Surrattsville on April 18, 19, and 20.
 His interrogators included Captain George Cottingham, U.S. Army, several other U.S. Army officers, and several D.C police detectives.
 Whether Lloyd was tortured in order to obtain his testimony is highly contested by published sources.
-Several sources claim Lloyd was an alcoholic, and was denied liquor in order to take advantage of his illness and make him talk.
+Several sources claim Lloyd was an alcoholic, and was denied liquor or bribed with it in order to make him talk.
 Some sources claim Lloyd was hung by his thumbs until he agreed to testify against Mrs. Surratt.
 Higdon says Lloyd was merely threatened with hanging by his thumbs, but not tortured.
 But most sources claim that Lloyd was merely intensively interrogated without the use of torture or deprivation of alcohol.
 Larson argues that the interrogation merely consisted of "several days of back-and-forth questioning, stalling, intimidation, and obfuscation, manipulating Lloyd and wearing him down in the hopes of extracting a confession."
 Cottingham revealed that Secretary of War Edwin M. Stanton had called for the death penalty for the conspirators.
 Cottingham played off Lloyd's fears that his family might also be arrested or tried, and that the military would seek to put him to death unless he confessed.
 Lloyd told Cottingham that he feared being murdered by the other conspirators, but by April 22 Cottingham had wrung a full confession from Lloyd.